codebhendi/comicScraper/README.md

 Then just click on the extension and the files will be saved in the project directory.

 #Current support
 The extension currently supports only two websites.
-T hey are readcomics.tv and mangapanda.com.
+They are readcomics.tv and mangapanda.com.
 Further crawlers will be created.